 Iris Shepherd Cheng has given performances across the United States and Canada and has garnered many awards.
 An avid soloist and chamber musician, Iris is a founding member of the Cheng-MacLean Duo, and regularly collaborates with a wide variety of outstanding instrumentalists and singers including violist Marina Thibeault, cellist Julie Trudeau, pianist Heidi Louise Williams, and the Florida State University Singers.
 She has worked with distinguished American composers including James Primosch, Shawn Okpebholo, Liliya Ugay, and Brian Raphael Nabors, and she consistently features a rich diversity of significant recent and 20th century works in her programming, among them solo and chamber works by Dutilleux, Cowell, Barber, Janácek, Bartók, Joan Tower, Hannah Kendall, Jennifer Higdon, and Messiaen.

-Winner of the MCMTA Evelyn Swarthout-Patrick Hayes Competition and American Composer Prize, and recipient of the James Streem Scholarship, Rockwood Endowed Scholarship, and Tallahassee Music Guild Scholarship Janice Harsanyi Award, Iris holds two MM degrees, in Piano Performance and in Piano Pedagogy-Performance, from the Florida State University College of Music, where she is currently pursuing a DM in Piano Performance.
+Prizewinner of the International Young Artist Piano Competition and Florida State University College of Music Carnegie Hall Entrepreneurship Competition, and recipient of the James Streem Scholarship, Rockwood Endowed Scholarship, and Tallahassee Music Guild Scholarship Janice Harsanyi Award, Iris holds a DM in Piano Performance and two MM degrees, in Piano Performance and in Piano Pedagogy-Performance, from the Florida State University College of Music.
 She completed her BM Piano Performance degree at Wheaton College, Illinois, and has also participated in national and international music festivals including Domaine Forget International Music Festival, Camp Musical des Laurentides, and the MasterWorks Festival.
 Her teachers, chamber coaches, and advisors include Dr. Heidi Louise Williams, Dr. Daniel Paul Horn, Faye Bonner, Philip Chiu, Chiharu Iinuma, and Dr. Diana Dumlavwalla.

 Hannah MacLean, Violin